-Market value or fair market value is the most probable price that a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.
+Market value as defined by FIRREA; The most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.
 Implicit in this definition is the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby: (1) buyer and seller are typically motivated; (2) both parties are well informed or well advised; (3) a reasonable time is allowed for exposure to the open market; (4) payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and (5) the price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.

 In most real estate transactions, the appraisal is ordered by the lender and therefore is the client.
 While the home buyer pays for the report as part of the closing costs, the lender retains the right to use the report or any information contained within.
 The home buyer is entitled to a copy of the report - it's usually included with all of the other closing documents - but is not entitled to use the report for any other purpose without permission from the lender.

-The exception to this rule is when a home owner engages an appraiser directly.
-In these cases, the appraiser may stipulate how the appraisal can be used; for PMI removal, or estate planning or tax challenges, for example.
-If not stipulated otherwise, the home owner can use the appraisal for any purpose.
+The exception to this rule is when a property owner engages an appraiser directly.
+In these cases, the appraiser may stipulate how the appraisal can be used; for gift tax, estate planning, or tax challenges, for example.

 The answer to this is different depending upon the location of the home, and prehaps market conditions at time of sale.
 Different markets value amenities differently.
 Adding a central air conditioner in Miami, Florida may add significant value, while putting one in a home located in Buffalo, New York might not have the same value impact.